-- Carefully measure the specified amount of lukewarm (105 degrees) water.
+- Carefully measure the specified amount of lukewarm (110 degrees) water.
 Use a thermometer if you have one.
 The water should be slightly warmer than body temperature when you immerse your finger in it.
+Set aside.

 - Place the dough in a large greased bowl and turn once to oil all sides.
-Let rise until doubled, about one hour, depending on temperature.
+Let rise until doubled, at least one hour, depending on temperature.

 - Turn the dough onto a lightly greased work area.
 Deflate the dough by gently folding and pressing most of the air from the dough.